joaovictor-ferreira/joaovictor-ferreira/README.md

-# Hello, I'm João Victor
+# Hello, I'm João Ferreira

 ## About Me
 I'm a Software Engineer focused on building scalable and intuitive Web3 applications.
 I specialize in: